 DWD is currently evaluating the State Water Resources Control Board grant funding for the design and construction of the water line extension.
 The mobile home park owner supports the extension of the municipal water service to the mobile home park.
-The Contra Costa Board of Supervisors also submitted a letter supporting the annexation to CCWD and DWD.
+On February 18, 2021, the Contra Costa Board of Supervisors submitted a letter supporting the annexation to CCWD and DWD.
+On August 14, 2024, the County submitted a letter to the State Water Resources Control Board expressing an interest in considering the consolidation in support of DWD's technical assistance request.